Shake-it off, embrace change and create your own opportunities

 Benefits of studying in 2020

-Studying now brought pros like extra downtime to focus 100% on school, flexibility through multi-mode learning (virtual and in-person) and entrepreneurial skills from a world-renowned Master’s programme.
+Studying now brought pros like extra downtime to focus 100% on school, flexibility through virtual and in-person learning and entrepreneurial skills from a world-renowned Master’s programme.
 The negatives would be the limited in-person interactions and university experience.
 On the flip side, deferring my studies relying on the uncertainty of the pandemic ending was too risky.
 After careful consideration, I decided to not waste time and seize the opportunity in front of me at that moment.

 Opportunities beyond the Business School